 Nickname: Weapons Carrier

-The Dodge 3/4-ton trucks of WWII are probably the most popular collector MVs of the era except for Jeeps.
+The Dodge 3/4-ton trucks of WWII are probably the most popular historic military vehicles (HMVs) of the era except for Jeeps.
 Production began in 1942 and thousands were built, including many variants such as ambulances, command cars, carryalls, radio vehicles, panel trucks and a telephone maintenance unit.
 There was also a three-axle, 1 1/2-ton six-wheeled version that could be called a variant, even though it had its own G-number: the G-507.

 The 3/4-ton WC Dodges were basically improved models of the 1/2-ton Dodge 4 x 4s of pre- and early WWII production.
-The 3/4-ton trucks can be most easily differentiated from the 1/2 models by their flat grilles (the 1/2 trucks usually had rounded grilles).
+The 3/4-ton trucks can be most easily differentiated from the 1/2-ton models by their flat grilles.
+The 1/2-ton trucks usually had rounded grilles.